harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 This value accurately measures the change in the failure rate, from 5% to 15%.

-#### Can one effectively enforce the reconciliation of changes in the template with the consuming pipelines in a forceful manner?
+#### Can one effectively enforce the reconciliation of changes in the template with consuming pipelines in a forceful manner?

 Yes, one can utilize Open Policy Agent (OPA) to enforce the use of a stable template, ensuring consistency across consuming pipelines.
 Here's an example OPA policy: